Simplex Deep Linear Discriminant Analysis: Related Work

-\paragraph{Our contribution.} Prior deep LDA variants either modify Fisher’s criterion or use Gaussian distances in a discriminative loss.
-In contrast, we retain the generative LDA model and train it by maximum likelihood, made stable by constraining the class means to a fixed simplex and enforcing a spherical shared covariance.
-These constraints remove the degeneracies of unconstrained deep LDA (Section~\ref{sec:mle}) and yield an interpretable, well-behaved generative classifier.
+\paragraph{Our contribution.} Prior deep LDA variants either modify Fisher’s criterion or use Gaussian distances in a discriminative loss, and fixed/simplex classifier works use simplex structure mainly as an inductive bias for discriminative training.
+In contrast, we retain the generative LDA model and train it by maximum likelihood.
+In our setting, the regular simplex plays a different role: it acts as a natural constraint that makes end-to-end likelihood training of Deep LDA well-posed, preventing the degeneracies that arise under an unconstrained model (Section~\ref{sec:mle}).
+Together with a spherical shared covariance, these constraints yield an interpretable, well-behaved generative classifier whose MLE training produces separated class clusters without collapse.